 For some people, it wouldn’t be their first car if it wasn’t a bit of a banger.
 Many people believe it’s a rite of passage.
 However, if you’d rather have a safe car with a few mod cons, there are lots of options available to you.

-At the JCB Group we stock a wide range of brand new and approved used cars, including Volkswagen, SKODA , SEAT and Honda.
-We also stock used cars from other manufacturers that have come in through part exchange.
+At the JCB Group we stock a wide range of brand new and approved used carsof the brands we represent.
+We also stock used cars from other manufacturers that have come in through to us in part exchange.